Collaborate Your Way to Success

 The last unit showed you how to build an account team and define roles.
 Now let’s talk about the importance of communication in those roles.
 Think back to your hot new band we talked about.
 If everyone is playing in a different key, they’re not going to sound harmonious, let alone get into a groove.
 The same holds true for sales teams that can’t easily and efficiently communicate; their deals will fall apart—fast.

-- You can join public or private groups, where you can get the latest on topics or solve problems together.
+- You can join public or private channels, where you can get the latest on topics or solve problems together.

-Beyond being an amazing way to bring people together, no matter where they are, it’s a competitive advantage for sales teams.
-The most successful sales teams offer up some best practices on using Chatter.
+Beyond being an amazing way to bring people together, no matter where they are, Slack is a competitive advantage for sales teams.

 Share Information as a Team

-Here are a few people to invite to your Chatter group, and what they can contribute.
+Here are a few people to invite to your Slack Channel, and what they can contribute.

 - Sales manager: executive passdowns, metrics updates, or training recommendations.

-- Sales reps: a sales podcast recommendation or a deal win (or loss) story that can help others learn.
-Or they can post a question that helps them with a deal—and anyone can help answer.
+- Sales reps: sales podcast recommendations, deal win (or loss) stories that can help others learn, questions about a deal coworkers can help answer.

 - Marketing: a new webinar, details of a SPIFF, or the latest presentations.